 So now that we know what Christian homemaking is and what the Bible says about it, how do you become a godly housewife?

-So, how can you become a godly housewife?
-It starts with following Jesus Christ wholeheartedly.
+Christian homemaking starts with following Jesus Christ wholeheartedly.
 When we put Him first in our lives, everything else falls into place.
-As we learn more about His Word and apply it to our homes, He will help us to become the women He desires us to be.
+As we learn more about His Word and apply it to our homes, He will help us to grow in biblical womanhood.
 Pray and ask God to help you in this area of your life.
 You also need to be humble and willing to learn.

-But most importantly, you need to read the Bible every day and allow it to transform your heart.
+A small change you can make if you don’t already is reading the Bible every day.
+Allow it to transform your heart.
 As you grow in your relationship with Christ, He will give you the ability to love your husband and children well.
 He will give you the joy and strength you need to carry out this calling.

-It’s not always easy, but it is possible with God’s help.
+It’s not always easy, but God’s help makes it possible.
 Here are a few tips to get you started:

-– First and foremost, make sure that you are saved by Jesus Christ.
+• First and foremost, make sure that Jesus Christ has saved you.
 This is the most important thing and without it, nothing else matters.

-– Study the Bible regularly and learn about what God expects of women in the home.
+• Study the Bible on a regular basis and learn what God expects of women in the home.
 Try to apply these teachings to your own life as much as possible.

-– Find good Christian mentors who can teach you more about homemaking and being a godly woman.
-Ask them questions, read their blogs or books, and follow their example as best you can.
+• Find good Christian mentors who can teach you more about homemaking and about being a godly wife.
+It’s a good idea to ask them questions, read their blogs or books, and follow their example as best you can.

-– Finally, remember that homemaking is not about perfection; it’s about pleasing God in everything we do.
+• Finally, remember that homemaking is not about perfection; it’s about pleasing God in everything we do.
 So don’t be discouraged if you don’t always get things right.
-As long as you are trying your best and relying on Him, you are doing great!
+You are doing great as long as you are trying your best and relying on Him!

 Christian Homemaking Tips

-You may not know everything there is about running a household yet, but here are some tips on where to start:
+You may not know everything there is about the management of a home yet, but here are some practical ideas on where to start:

-– Get organized!
-This will make it easier to keep track of what needs to be done each day and avoid stress caused by disorganization.
+Organization will make it easier to keep track of what needs to be done each day and avoid stress caused by disorganization.
 There are many ways to simplify life, so try to incorporate some of them.
+Also, try building a daily routine and weekly cleaning routine.

-– Spend time with God daily.
-Seek His guidance in all you do and pray for strength to overcome the challenges of homemaking.
+Spend time with God daily.
+Seek His guidance in all you do, and pray for strength to overcome the challenges of homemaking.
+By making time with God a top priority, you will be well on your way to becoming a great Christian homemaker.

--Remember that homemaking is a ministry to your family.
-You are a model to your family.
+Homemaking is really a ministry to your family.
+It’s so easy to forget that.
+You are a model to your family in how to live everyday life.
 You are there to love and provide for them.
+The good news is that God can still use you even when you mess up.

-It also helps to have mentors or role models who can teach us about homemaking.
+It definitely helps to have mentors or role models who can teach us about homemaking.
 Maybe you didn’t grow up learning these skills.
 That’s okay!
 There are many Christian women out there who are willing to teach you what they know.
-Just be sure to look for blogs, books, or courses that focus on Biblical homemaking, rather than the world’s idea of it.
+If you don’t have someone at your local church, be sure to look for blogs, good books, or courses that focus on Biblical homemaking, rather than the world’s idea of it.

 What does the Bible say about the role of a mother?
 To learn more about being a godly mother, check out these 10 characteristics of a good mother according to the Bible.